janjongboom/mbed-simulator/README.md

 To use C++11 (or a different version), pass in `-std=c++11`.

+**Emterpretify**

+If you see that compilation hangs this might be due to a bug in asyncify.
+To switch to Emterpretify for async operations, pass in `--emterpretify`.
+This is f.e. used for uTensor.

 ## Attribution

 * `viewer/img/controller_mbed.svg` - created by [Fritzing](https://github.com/fritzing/fritzing-parts), licensed under Creative Commons Attribution-ShareALike 3.0 Unported.